bws428/bws428.github.io/_posts/2020-05-21-pi-hole-google-wifi.md

 ## Conclusion

 Hopefully this article helped you get up and running with Pi-hole on your Google Wifi network, and that the two devices are living harmoniously together.
-For more information on Pi-hole setup and operation, check out the [Pi-hole Docs](https://docs.pi-hole.net/), or the links in the References section below.
+For more information on Pi-hole setup and operation, check out the [Pi-hole Docs](https://docs.pi-hole.net/), or follow the links in the References section below.

 {% include image.html file="pi-hole-google.jpg" description="Pi-hole and Google Wifi living in harmony" %}